Review Policy

 Priority

 Reviewers are encouraged to set one of the rollup statuses listed above instead of setting priority.
 Bors automatically sorts based on the rollup status (never is the highest priority, always is the lowest), and also by PR age.
-If you do change the priority, please use your best judgment to balance fairness with other PRs.
+If you do change the priority, please use your best judgment to balance fairness and urgency with other PRs.

 The following is some guidance for setting priorities: